flycheck/flycheck/doc/contrib/testing.rst

    On the first time, this command will setup and provision the VM, and **download and install over 1GB** of images and packages along the way.
-   Depending on your network connection and disk speed, this can take **several hours**.
+   Depending on your network connection and disk speed, this can take an hour or more.

 After the VM is started, you can connect to it::